Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Your desire for him goes beyond making him feel wanted and loved.
 Your desire is a bedrock form of support that gives him power to face the rest of his daily life with a sense of confidence and well-being.

-By now most of us have seen the television commercials for Viagra in which a man’s colleagues for friends repeatedly stop him and ask what’s “different” about him.
+By now most of us have seen the television commercials for Viagra.
+It’s on in which a man’s colleagues for friends repeatedly stop him and ask what’s “different” about him.
 New haircut?
 Been working out?
 Promotion?
 Nope, the man tells them all, with a little smile.

-Once my eyes were opened to this truth, I realized how often I’d heard the “man code” for this fact, but failed to understand it.
+Once my eyes were opened to this truth, I realized how often I’d heard the “man code” for this fact.
+But I failed to understand it.
 When men had told me they “felt better” when they got more sex, I had just assumed they meant physically better.

 But as one husband told me, “What happens in the bedroom really does affect how I feel the next day at the office.”
-Another wrote, “Sex is a release of a day-to-day pressures and seems to make everything else better.”
+Another wrote, “Sex is a release of a day-to-day pressures.
+Plus, it seems to make everything else better.”

 Wound #1: “If she doesn’t want to, I feel incredible rejection.”